Important information for Storm King visitors Thursday, December 5th

 - The walking tour will begin outside the Museum Building at 2pm.

-- Visitors should arrive at Storm King at least 45 minutes prior to the start to allow for parking, travel to the program location, and use of amenities.
+- Visitors should arrive at Storm King at least 45 minutes prior to the start to allow for parking, travel to the program location, and use of amenities. **For attendees traveling from locations south of Storm King, please note that northbound traffic along 9W will be impacted by an event at West Point Academy**

 - The program will include walking and standing for up to an hour and a half.
 Please contact us should you require special assistance.